Patient Equipment Decontamination

 Risk of Infection

-Manual cleaning alone cannot provide the assurance that the reduction of pathogens meets safe, non-infective levels.
-This is often a result of unavoidable human error but also because the effectiveness of this method of cleaning is difficult to measure.
+Manual cleaning is an essential component in an effective infection prevention and control strategy, however disinfectant-based cleaning products may be ineffective in controlling microbial and viral pathogens such as MRSA and norovirus.
+Manual cleaning alone cannot provide the assurance that the reduction of pathogens reaches safe levels.
+This is often a result of unavoidable human error but also as a result of the fact that the effectiveness of this method of cleaning is difficult to measure.
 As a result of the inefficiency of manual cleaning, new approaches have been proposed.

 Did you know?